wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 1. [The Ripple Radius](#the-ripple-radius)
 1. [Building a Round Button](#building-a-round-button)
 1. [Conclusion](#conclusion)

+## The Context
+It's all about react-native, correct.
+I am currently using v0.63.2 (just in case someone case along, reads this and screams "it's all wrong", check the version first).
+My Android version is [API Level 28](https://en.wikipedia.org/wiki/Android_Pie) and the device I use is a [Cosmo Communicator made by Planet Computers](https://www.www3.planetcom.co.uk/cosmo-communicator), that's also why you saw a landscape video above.

 ## No `onPress` no Ripple
 The `<Pressable>` must receive a prop `onPress`, if that one is missing I got no the ripple effect.